Akeon201/Personal_Arch_Build/README.md

     ui.key.menuAccessKeyFocuses = false

 You can open the about:config page via the location/address bar.
 You can accept the warning and click "I accept the risk!" to continue.

+### Dnscrypt-proxy

 ## TIPS
 # Pacman and yay